 Mobility is essential to transport people and goods.
 People with physical mobility challenges are restricted in their flexibility to move around.
 Access to private or public transportation is sometimes challenging and more complicated for people with limited abilities.

 The question is "how to improve access to transportation and enable as many people as possible to travel and be an equal part of the society."

 We are heading towards automated future, driverless vehicles and mobility-sharing concepts.
 Autonomous vehicles will enable anyone (without the ability to drive) to get around.
 How to ensure access without drivers' assistance?

 Thinking about accessible design packages of vehicle interiors from the beginning will include mobility challenged individuals and avoid expensive and not integrated add-on features.
 What are the solutions, existing technologies and accessible user experience design concepts for highly automated on-demand vehicles of the future?

-Connecting the Accessibility Dots
+Connecting the Accessibility Dots (documentation available)

 at .Henkelhiedl, Urbanstraße 116, 10967 Berlin-Kreuzberg